debiig92/favorite-things-sort/README.md

 # Favorite Things List Project

 This is a React project developed with React 18, TailwindCSS, and Vite.
-This project displays a list of people's favorite things, which can be sorted by the properties of the object provided in this gist.
+This project displays a list of people's favorite things, which can be sorted by the properties of the object provided in the Code Challenge gist.

 ## Technologies Used